MrTechGadget/A2C_DVI_SMD/README.md

 **SCHEMATIC**

 I'm also building a small PCB board that integrates all of this (watch for that Board project on this account).
-This is the schematic for the board, which is pretty much the same scematic as the Prototype (ignore the power connector and ground 42 and 43).
+This is the schematic for the board, which is pretty much the same scematic as the Prototype (ignore the buck connector and ground pins 42 and 43).

 https://github.com/FarLeftLane/A2C_DVI_Prototype/blob/main/A2C_DVI_Board_Schematic.4.15.25.pdf